-Mandatory occupational pension: Employees whose annual earnings exceed 19,350 francs with the same employer.
-The unemployed are covered for disability and survivor benefits.
+Mandatory occupational pension: Employees whose annual earnings exceed 19,890 francs with the same employer.
+Unemployed persons are covered for disability and survivor benefits.

 Voluntary coverage for salaried workers who are not eligible for mandatory insurance and for self-employed persons.